imagej/pyimagej/doc/Usage.md

 `ij.ImagePlus` from the current window and `active_xarray` to convert the current window into an `xarray.DataArray`.

-You can also use `synchronize_ij1_to_ij2` to synchronize the current data structures.
+You can also use `sync_image` to synchronize the current data structures.
 See [Troubleshooting.md](Troubleshooting.md) for an explanation of when this is needed.

 #### WindowService
 You can get a list of active ImageJ2 windows with the following command